cochaviz/mep/preparation/proposal.md

 We could for example use a suite of state-of-the-art attacks to test model safety and change the amount of fine-tuning to determine how well a model adapts to new fine-tuning.
-A first step would then be to, for example, use the slope of this characteristic as a measure for safety.
+A first step would then be to, for example, use the slope of this characteristic as a measure for safety [^slope].

 Assuming that approach (or some comparable one), these are the sub-questions related to _quantiying adaptability_.